Western encourages students to consider international opportunities to expand the scope of their learning experience.

 Are you considering attending another university to earn credits towards your Western degree?
-Learn more about these two exciting opportunities.
+Learn more about these exciting opportunities.
 Learn more.

 International internships are a great way to gain experience related to your degree and immerse yourself in a different culture and country.
 Internships are generally defined as "a work placement abroad, usually working in a pseudo-professional capacity, where the primary motivation is educational.
 Internships may be credit or non-credit and paid or unpaid.
 Learn more.

 Build your international network and experience research methodologies in other countries!
 Learn more.

 The Student Success Centre and Western International partner with Third Party Providers that have gone through their vetting process.
 Practitioners from this area use the following principles and guidelines to determine suitability of the experience and organization.
 Students are also able to use these principles and guidelines when researching potential partners.